You've heard of varicose veins — those swollen veins that sometimes show

 In all guys, a structure called the spermatic cord (which contains arteries,

-flowing from the body back toward the heart, and a bunch of valves in the veins keep
+the blood flowing from the body back toward the heart, and a bunch of valves in the

-the blood flowing one way and stop it from flowing backward.
-In other words, the valves
+veins keep the blood flowing one way and stop it from flowing backward.
+In other words,

-regulate your blood flow and make sure everything is flowing in the right direction.
+the valves regulate your blood flow and make sure everything is flowing in the right

 But sometimes these valves can fail.
 When this happens, some of the blood can flow

 in reverse.
 This backed-up blood can collect in pools in the veins, which then causes

 the veins to stretch and get bigger, or become swollen.
 This is called a varicocele

 Who Gets Them?

 There's no way to prevent a varicocele.
 They don't happen to every guy, but are

 fairly common.
 That's because during puberty, the testicles grow quickly and need